-With a ground-breaking price, outstanding performance and easy-to-use features, we know that your new static will be a valuable tool that quickly pays for itself.
+The iG3s features outstanding performance and is easy-touse with automated downloads and submissions, we know that your new static receiver will be a valuable tool that quickly pays for itself.

-This guide is designed to help you familiarize yourself with your new equipment.
+This guide is designed to help you familiarize yourself with your new equipment and to offer basic information on the operation of NGS OPUS.